step-security/secure-repo/README.md

 #### Why is this needed?

-- You can use the dependency review workflow in your repository to enforce dependency reviews on your pull requests.
+- The Dependency review workflow scans for vulnerable versions of dependencies introduced by package version changes in pull requests, and warns you about the associated security vulnerabilities.
-- The workflow scans for vulnerable versions of dependencies introduced by package version changes in pull requests, and warns you about the associated security vulnerabilities.
+- This gives you better visibility of what's changing in a pull request, and helps prevent vulnerabilities being added to your repository.

 #### Before and After the fix